schaithanya/MemoBook/README.md

 <h3>Installation</h3>

-Angular js
+<b>Angular js <b>

 Install Node js from the following links : https://nodejs.org/en/download/

-Follow the angular CLI installation from the following link : https://angular.io/guide/quickstart --> Do not use command prompt
+Follow the angular CLI installation from the following link : https://angular.io/guide/quickstart --> Do not use node js command prompt

 Some installation issues :
 Issue 1 : Some common error ssl-error-cert-untrusted-while-using-npm-command